pbering/SitecoreData/readme.md

 * "Event Sourcing" stylede data providers for (basically all CRUD operations is only inserts which enables some interesting data replication benefits).

+## Performance ##

+See /doc/Measurements.xlsx for current performance data

 ## Notes ##

 Inspiration for the MongoDB implementation came from this blog post: (http://hermanussen.eu/sitecore/wordpress/2012/05/making-sitecore-faster-with-mongodb/), big thanks